 Once we have extracted the predicates, we need to characterize the crucial difference between the passing and failing runs.
-To characterize this difference, AutoFix-E runs Daikon [11] to find out which of the predicates in Π (determined in Section 3.3) hold over all passing and failing runs, respectively.
-When these state invariants are taken immediately before the instruction whose execution triggers the failure, they characterize the passing state and failing state, respectively; their difference is what characterizes the failure cause.
+To characterize this difference, AutoFix-E runs Daikon [11] to find out which of the predicates in Π (determined in Section 3.3) hold over all passing and failing runs, respectively.2 These state invariants characterize the passing state and failing state, respectively; their difference outlines the failure cause.